 The project you’re working on now delves into female sexuality, particularly masturbation.
 There were also some strains of violence, choking and restraining, mixed in with the passionate play on movement.
 Why were these concepts important to you to illustrate through dance?

 As two individuals with a high sex drive and desire to connect, we started to find that many of our conversations were centered around sex, the lack there of, or active seeking of it.
-Many times after a promiscuous act, we found ourselves asking “is this right?”, and a feeling of shame would cloud our human need for physical contact and connection.
-The fear of being over promiscuous or not “respecting” ourselves started to enter our sexual experiences and at times prevents us from being able to enjoy this opportunity for connection.
+Many times after a promiscuous act, we found ourselves asking ?is this right??, and a feeling of shame would cloud our human need for physical contact and connection.
+The fear of being over promiscuous or not ?respecting? ourselves started to enter our sexual experiences and at times prevents us from being able to enjoy this opportunity for connection.
 It is difficult to experience such desire, and for that desire to turn into shame and disappointment once that desire was attempted to be fulfilled.
 Although sometimes disappointing, sex is something that both of us see as a beautiful act, and as dancers it is another form of movement expression, and physical contact that is so vital to us as individuals and as artists.
-We wanted to find a way to illustrate the frustration with sex that we were feeling and decided it was important to divide the concept into three different perspectives, sex with self or masturbation, sex with another, and sex as viewed by society.
+We wanted to find a way to illustrate the frustration with sex that we were feeling and decided it was important to divide the concept into three different perspectives, sex with self or masturbation, sex with others such as Aberdeen escorts, and sex as viewed by society.
 Through our process and hearing the stories of our collaborators, the idea that kept on emerging was that as women, we didn’t really know our bodies and we didn’t really know what gave us pleasure.
 This is when masturbation started to take a prominent role in the work.
 It was a curiosity for pleasure that had to start from within before it ever reached the hand of another.
+Masturbation promotes a sexual awakening, it is you experimenting with your own sexual needs, finding the limits of your own pleasures.
+There is a whole industry out there that now promotes this form of sexual freedom with the highest quality sex toys available for us to find ourselves.
+After all, sex is enjoyed by both women and men, and knowing what you enjoy in the bedroom, can help to bring you closer to your partner through mutual exploration.
+Crucially, everyone can relate to masturbating whilst watching something like piper perri videos which are an artistic expression in their own right.

 Process is always an incredibly important part of creation, and you both described that as part of the process for this project all the dancers spent time answering prompts and questions about their own sexuality.
 What questions did you ask, and how did you make sure everyone felt comfortable answering such intimate questions?